ferrorolling/Todo-list/README.md

 # Todo-list

-I made this to-do list using local storage to gain a simple understanding of how communication between components, custom hooks, and CSS modules work.
+I made this to-do list with React and Vite using local storage to gain a simple understanding of how communication between components, custom hooks, and CSS modules work.

 You can view the project at the following link .[Todo-list](https://todo-list-eta-olive-16.vercel.app/).